rbirksteiner/azure-content-nlnl/articles/service-fabric/service-fabric-overview-microservices.md

 -  Programming APIs, or frameworks, to help you built applications as microservices.
 The supplied programing APIs are called [Reliable Actors and Reliable Services](service-fabric-choose-framework.md).
 You can of course use any code of your choice to build your microservice, but by using these, not only does this make the job more straightforward, but they integrate with the platform at a deeper level so, for example, you get health and diagnostics information or you can take advantage of the built in high availability.

-***Service Fabric is agnostic to how you build your service and you can use any technology.
+***undefined
-However, it does provide built in programming APIs that makes it very easy to build microservices***
+.owHowever, it does provide built in programming APIs that makes it very easy to build microservi***

 ### Are microservices right for my application?